Learn Navigation for Walkers: Lake District Map Skills Course

 What We Cover:

-Reading the landscape
+Reading the landscape and identifying features

-Following a route
+Following a route with confidence

-Planning a hill walk
+Planning a walk in the hills

 Suggested Itinerary